Walker Calhoun: Death and legacy

-Much of the Cherokee’s songs and dances were lost, after years of The U.S. Government's, Missionary's and Educator's attempt to suppress native tradition.
-Walker’s knowledge of some of these practices has proven instrumental in retaining and reintroducing Cherokee traditions back into the Cherokee community.
-Walker makes his view of these traditions clear saying, "It was on the verge of going out of existence...
+Much of the Cherokee's songs and dances were lost, after years of the U.S. Government's, missionaries' and educators' attempts to suppress native tradition.
+Calhoun's knowledge of some of these practices has proven instrumental in retaining and reintroducing Cherokee traditions back into the Cherokee community.
+Calhoun makes his view of these traditions clear saying, "It was on the verge of going out of existence...
 Ima try and bring it back if I can."
-Walker was pivotal in reestablishing Cherokee identity through his Raven Rock years.
+Calhoun was pivotal in reestablishing Cherokee identity through his Raven Rock years.
 He also made several records; hence some of his knowledge can be accessed even after his death.

-Walker died on march 28, 2012, at the age of 94.
-Some of Walker’s recordings can be found at Berea Colleges Hutchins library.
-He also made two albums of his songs called Where Ravens Roost and Sacred Songs from Medicine Lake.
+Calhoun died on March 28, 2012, at the age of 94.
+Some of his recordings can be found at Berea College's Hutchins Library.
+He also made two albums of his songs titled Where Ravens Roost and Sacred Songs from Medicine Lake.